decentralized-identity/keri/docs/Q-and-A.md

 ## Why use KERI?
 Because there is no secure universal trust layer for the internet, currently (2020).

+## What problem is KERI solving?
+How?
+And why can't it be solved by other solutions?
+KERI solves the problem of **secure attribution to identifiers**.
+By ambient availability of verifiable Key event Logs that prove authoritive control over identifier's private keys.
+It can't be solved by onther solutions known so far because those solution have not managed to span identifier interoperability over the internet.
+_(@henkvancann)_
+{TBW prio 1}

 ## Who is KERI?
 Is it a company or a not for profit?
 KERI sits under the *Decentralized Identity Foundation*, [DIF](https://identity.foundation), and within that in the *Identity and Discovery* Workgroup.
 Due to its licensing structure, KERI isn't owned by anyone and everyone at the same time.
 The Intellectual Property Right of KERI is hosted with `DIF`.
 It is an open source project.